HamzaTatheer/competitive-coding-notes/README.md

 cities that start with and ends with vowels (notice use of '.')
 SELECT CITY FROM STATION WHERE CITY REGEXP '^[aeiou].*.[aeiou]$';

+I had to change some values from select query.
+I tried update but it was wrong as update only works on created tables

+SELECT (CASE WHEN GRADE < 8 THEN NULL ELSE NAME END) AS NAME,GRADE,MARKS FROM
+(
+SELECT NAME,(SELECT GRADE FROM GRADES AS G WHERE S.MARKS BETWEEN G.MIN_MARK AND G.MAX_MARK) AS GRADE,MARKS
+FROM STUDENTS AS S
+ORDER BY GRADE DESC, NAME ASC
+) AS REPORT;

 ## Question 1

 <img src='https://github.com/HamzaTatheer/competitive-coding-notes/blob/main/images/stats_question.png?raw=true'/>